Underground Singapore

 Image adapted from: Sofyan Paparico

 Masjid Moulana Mohamed Ali is one-of-a-kind in Singapore, being the only mosque under sea level on this island.
-Located right next to the bustling Raffles Place, this mosque has an obscure entrance most people walk pass daily without even noticing.
+Located right next to the bustling Raffles Place, this mosque has an obscure entrance most people walk past daily without even noticing.

-Try spotting the entrance labelled with a white and gold signboard the next time you’re outside UOB Plaza One
+Try spotting the entrance labelled with a white and gold signboard the next time you’re outside UOB Plaza One.

 Image adapted from: Berry